austinProGit/scheduler/README_DEV.md

 # Smart Planner: Developer README

+## Software Status
+This is a living project, and it will likely be passed on to future developers.
+Intentional outstanding TODOs can be found in some modules.
+Future contributions will be limited to software developers assigned this project by Columbus State University.

 ## Software Overview
 The program driver is at the core of Smart Planner.
 The program driver retains a copy of:
 * a scheduler object, which defines and performs the scheduling algorithms